McMustard/pf_items/README.txt

-Pathfinder Item Generator
+PFRPG Item Generator
 Version 0.1
 21 September 2012
 -------------------------------------------------------------------------------

 1. Identification

-The Pathfinder Item Generator is a tool to assist with the selection of random items from the Pathinder Roleplaying Game.
+The PFRPG Item Generator is a tool to assist with the selection of random items from the Pathinder Roleplaying Game.
 It is intended for GMs who wish to generate available magic items for settlements, or items found from vanquished monsters, loot caches, and treasure hoards.
 For settlement item